UK lawmakers pass Johnson's Brexit withdrawal deal | DW | 20.12.2019

 What happens now?

-The bill will be passed on to the UK's upper house in January to make a final decision on whether the bill passes into law.
+The bill will then be passed on to the UK's upper house to make a final decision on whether the bill passes into law.
 By convention, the House of Lords does not usually block policies that were in a government's election policy program.

 Charles Michel, the new President of the European Council tweeted that "a level playing field remains a must" straight after the bill passed.